 - A. The official shall be the judge of slow play with the power to penalize the offender.
 In lieu of an official, both coaches shall mutually agree upon the action to be taken.
-If no agreement can be reached, the match shall be completed, and protest may be filed. - In general, no match should be unilaterally terminated by either team.
-All matches must be completed.

-- All protests must be filed within one hundred twenty (120) hours. - B. A three (3) minute rest period on court between the 1st and 2nd sets and before a 10 Point Match Tiebreak and a ten (10) minute rest period between the 2nd and 3rd sets will be permitted.
-The players will be allowed to leave the court only between the 2nd and 3rd sets.
-Coaching may take place at these times. - C. During the match, in a game, no more than twenty (20) seconds is to elapse between the end of one point to the time the next ball is served. - D. During the odd-game changeover, coaching is permitted, even after the first game; however, a maximum of ninety (90) seconds shall elapse from the last point of the game just ended to the time when the ball is served for the first point of the next game.
+If no agreement can be reached, the match shall be completed, and a protest may be filed. - In general, no match should be unilaterally terminated by either team.
+All matches must be completed. - All protests must be filed within one hundred twenty (120) hours. - B. A three (3) minute rest period on court between the 1st and 2nd sets, and before a 10 point match tiebreak.
+Coaching may take place at these times. - c.
+During the match, in a game, no more than twenty (20) seconds is to elapse between the end of one point and when the next ball is served. - During the odd-game changeover, coaching is permitted, even after the first game; however, a maximum of ninety (90) seconds shall elapse from the last point of the game just ended to the time when the ball is served for the first point of the next game.
 The changeover may not exceed ninety (90) seconds.
-Coaching is also permitted on the changeovers of the 10-point match tiebreak. - E. Except during changeovers, NO instructional comments may be made.
-(Violators will be subject to point penalty system.
+There is no coaching during a regular tiebreak.
+Coaching is permitted on the changeovers of the 10 point match tiebreak. - E. Except during changeovers, NO instructional comments may be made.
+(Violators will be subject to the point penalty system.
 Rule 18 & 19) - F. Time violations will be addressed by a warning for the first offense and a point penalty for each subsequent violation.